openzipkin/zipkin/zipkin-server/README.md

 * `AUTOCOMPLETE_TTL`: How long in milliseconds to suppress calls to write the same autocomplete key/value pair.
 Default 3600000 (1 hr)

 ### In-Memory Storage
 Zipkin's In-Memory Storage is the default storage component that is used when no other storage type is configured.
 By default it stores a maximum of 500000 spans.
 Oldest traces (and their spans) will be purged first when this limit is exceeded.

-Memory wise, a safe estimate is to count with 1K of memory per span (assuming 2 annotations + 1 binary annotation), plus 100 MB for a safety buffer.
-These numbers are by no means fixed, you'll need to verify in your own environment and increase memory (-Xmx) if needed.
+If you encounter out-of-memory errors, increase the heap size (-Xmx).

 Example usage:
 ```bash